GufNZ/jai/README.md

 Allocations are managed via a free-list and used-list, which means freeing has an O(n) component at the moment.
 Might consider bit arrays if this becomes a performance issue.

+Note that allignment is only ensured if the initial allocation of the BucketArray instance is also aligned.

 ### Module Parameters:
 Currently none, tho I'm considering moving SIZES_CONFIG to be one instead of a Program Parameter.
 This would allow there to be multiple instances with different configs, rather than the current paradigm that expects there to only ever be one \[configuration].